Pauan/rollup-plugin-purs/README.md

   When there is a variable assignment like `var foo = ...` it will assume that the `...` is pure.
 When used in combination with `removeDeadCode`, this significantly reduces the file size.

-  If `assumePureVars` is `false`, then `rollup-plugin-purs` only removes unused variables if it can prove that the variable is pure.
-But sometimes it won't remove unused variables, because it's not smart enough to realize that the variable is pure.
+  If `assumePureVars` is `false`, then `rollup-plugin-purs` only removes unused variables if it can prove that the variables are pure.
+But sometimes it won't remove unused variables, because it's not smart enough to realize that the variables are pure.

-  If `assumePureVars` is `true`, then `rollup-plugin-purs` will remove all unused variables, even if it can't prove that the variable is pure.
+  If `assumePureVars` is `true`, then `rollup-plugin-purs` will remove all unused variables, even if it can't prove that the variables are pure.

   PureScript variables are always pure, so `assumePureVars` is safe.
 But if you do weird things with the FFI, or if you use an unsafe PureScript function, or if you import a JavaScript library, then `assumePureVars` might break your program.